 Affected Environmental Feature(s) Project Activity Potential Effects (D=Direct) (I=Indirect) Potential effect on the size, diversity, health, connectivity, functionality and resilience of the natural feature.
-Mitigation Strategy Residual Effect (magnitude/frequency/ duration) Performance Objective Monitoring Plan and Contingency Measures and Amphibian Breeding Habitat ABH-007 TNA-002 Decommissioning Activities through the construction zone (I).
-The effect identified above may affect individual animals but unlikely to affect population health or resiliency.
-No effect on habitat functionality. (sediment fencing) will be installed around all work areas within 120m of these habitats prior to any earth movement, stockpiling or other activities on the site.
-Fencing must be keyed in correctly and monitored for proper installation and maintenance by the Environmental Inspector. frequency, geographic extent.
-No residual effect anticipated. mortality.
+Mitigation Strategy Residual Effect (magnitude/frequency/ duration) Performance Objective Monitoring Plan and Contingency Measures Turtle Nesting Area, Turtle Overwintering Habitat and Amphibian Breeding Habitat ABH-001 TNA-002 TWA-003 field edge between T-37 and T-39.
+All Construction and Decommissioning Activities health, connectivity, functionality During construction wildlife fencing (sediment fencing) will be installed around all work areas within 120m of these habitats prior to any earth movement, stockpiling or other activities on the site.
+Fencing must be keyed in correctly and monitored for proper installation and maintenance by the contractor.
+The boundary of the construction compound will be fenced to limit the ability for wildlife to enter the area.
+Construction areas are to correspond to those areas detailed on Figures A1 - A19, Appendix A. Work within 120 m of Amphibian Breeding Habitats (ABH-001) will not occur after dusk during the breeding season (April, May and June).
+Limited duration, frequency, geographic extent.
+No residual effect anticipated.
+No accidental mortality.
 No reduced amphibian breeding due to noise impacts.
-Inspector should be on-site for daily inspections of wildlife fencing for signs of turtles accessing the construction zone.
-This should occur in the work zone associated with T-40, its access road and all associated components during the period between March and October when turtles are active.
-If any turtles are found within the work zone, the Environmental Inspector should relocate them to the nearest habitat area outside of the work zone.
+The contractor will be responsible for ensuring fencing is maintained and inspected regularly for signs of wildlife in the work zone while work is occurring these areas.
+The Environmental Inspector will be on-site as required to ensure proper maintenance of wildlife fencing.
+If any turtles are found within the TNA-002 and TWA-003 adjacent work zones, the Environmental Inspector should relocate them to the nearest habitat area outside of the work zone.
 When relocating snapping turtles, care should be taken to avoid injury by wearing gloves and placing turtles into a bucket or large plastic tub for relocation.
-Sediment/wildlife fencing within 120m of Amphibian Breeding Habitat (ABH-007) should also be inspected by the Environmental Inspector at least once a week during the breeding season.
-Amphibian Breeding Habitat ABH-007 Construction of turbines T-21, T-22, T-23, T-24 and T-25, their access roads and all associated components Inhibition of amphibian breeding patterns and reproductive success due to disruptions of breeding calling patterns from turbine noise (I).
-The effect identified above could affect the size and diversity of the amphibian population in this pond.
-Construction of turbines T-21, T-22, T-23, T-24 and T-25, their access roads and all associated components should not occur after dusk during the breeding season (April, May and June).
-Limited duration, frequency, geographic extent.
-No residual effect anticipated.
-No significant decrease in amphibian populations.
-Contractor and Environmental Inspector to monitor work schedules to ensure that no work occurs within the restricted timing window.
+Sediment/wildlife fencing within 120 m of Amphibian Breeding Habitat (ABH-001) should also be inspected by the Environmental Inspector at least once a week during the breeding season April, May and June) to ensure they are functioning and are maintained as required.
+If the sediment/wildlife fencing is not functioning properly, alternative measures will be implemented and prioritized